-You’re going to have major highs and major lows, sometimes on a daily basis – Carol Penterman, CEO Penterman Professional Care
+With entrepreneurship, you’re going to have major highs and major lows, sometimes on a daily basis – Carol Penterman, CEO Penterman Professional Care

 While grateful she didn’t sing “To Ho……To Ho” or stomp her spear during the interview.
 We can’t assure she wasn’t secretly hiding some Viking horns or breastplate regalia in one of her secret closets (which would prove really scary).
 But this Opera exec turned entrepreneur, in person, proved anything but that stereotype.
-We found her to be delightful, professional, savvy, fun and full of some wit and wisdom… more below!
+We found her to be delightful, professional, savvy, fun and full of some wit and wisdom about entrepreneurship… more below!

 ECS: Carol, thank you so much for joining us.
-If there was something you’d want to tell that person considering taking the leap into the vast black hole of entrepreneurship, like you did, what would your advice be?
+If there was something you’d want to tell that person considering taking the leap into the vast black hole of entrepreneurship like you did, what would your advice be?

 CP: Be tenacious and courageous.
 Because it’s going to take a lot of effort – more than you ever imagined.
 Be positive.
 Be organized.
-Don’t be afraid to change things on a dime if change is needed.
+Don’t be afraid to change things on a dime if the change is needed.
 Analyze everything you do and make sure you’re getting the results you want.
 If something is not working, figure out why, and fix it.
 And then move to make the changes necessary to make it happen.
 Don’t be afraid to do something different.
 Be aware that sometimes you’re going to need to go through 10 or 20 different revisions until you find the right thing that works.

 ECS: What is the one thing you wish someone